DazzaJay/FS22-Australian-License-Plates/README.md

 # Manual Install Instructions (Not Prefab):
-- The instructions may differ depending on the directory layout of your map.
+- ℹ️ The instructions may differ depending on the directory layout of your map.

 - 1. Extract the licensePlates folder into your custom world's maps folder.
 For example, Southern Cross Station would be: FS22_SouthernCrossStation.zip\maps so you will end up with: FS22_SouthernCrossStation.zip\maps\licensePlates

-NOTE: If your map files are not in a /maps/ subfolder, you will still need to put the licensePlates folder inside a /maps/ folder.
+ℹ️ NOTE: If your map files are not in a /maps/ subfolder, you will still need to put the licensePlates folder inside a /maps/ folder.

 - 2. Edit your map.xml so that then license plates line points to the correct location:
 Here is the one that works here: